theKashey/require-control/README.md

 ```js
 import 'require-control/register';
 ```
+And then all `imports` inside node_modules will work

 2. To make you project _webpack-compact_ by forcing `.default` to exists on exports
 ```js
 import 'require-control/webpackDefault';
 ```
+And then defalt will _always_ exists.

 3. To create a loop-aware module cache
 ```js
 import {mirrorModuleCache} from 'require-control';
 mirrorModuleCache((requireName, absoluteFilePath) => boolean);
 ```
+And that will change how cache works for the selected files.

 4. To control path resolution
 ```js